Shrusti2001/Databricks-SQL-project-/README.md

 ## Key Insights
 - Analysed emission trends across countries for 2023
 - Identified highest and lowest emitting regions
-- Created visual dashboard to communicate findings clearly on Databricks dashboard
+- Created visual dashboard to communicate findings clearly using Databricks Dashboard

 ## How to Run
 1. Import the notebook into Databricks Community Edition
+2. Download Emissions_Data_2023.csv from Alex The Analyst's DatabricksSeries GitHub Repository
-2. Upload the Emissions 2023 dataset from Kaggle
+3. Upload the dataset into Databricks
-3. Run all cells to reproduce the analysis and dashboard
+4. Run all cells to reproduce the analysis and dashboard

 ## Author
-**Shrusti** — MSc Data Science & AI | Senior ML Data Associate @ Amazon
+**Shrusti Hiremath** — MSc Data Science & AI |
+Senior ML Data Associate @ Amazon